A Basic Compositional Model for Spiking Neural Networks: Introduction

-We then define a \emph{composition operator} for SNNs.
-We prove that our external behavior notion is ``compositional'', in the sense that the external behavior of a composed network depends only on the external behaviors of the component networks.
-We also define a \emph{hiding operator} that reclassifies some output behavior of an SNN as internal.
-We give basic results for hiding.
+We then define a \emph{composition operator} for SNNs, which supports modeling of SNNs as combinations of smaller SNNs.
+We prove that our external behavior notion is \emph{compositional}, in the sense that the external behavior of a composed network depends only on the external behaviors of the component networks and not their internal operation.
+We also define a \emph{hiding operator} that reclassifies some output behavior of an SNN as internal, and show that the behavior of a network obtained by hiding depends only on that of the original network.
+A common use of hiding is after composition, when some of the interactions between the composed networks might be suppressed in the external behavior.

-Finally, we give a formal definition of a \emph{problem} to be solved by an SNN, and give basic results showing how composition and hiding of networks affect the problems that they solve.
-We illustrate our definitions with three examples: building a circuit out of gates, building an ``Attention'' network out of a ``Winner-Take-All'' network and a ``Filter'' network, and a toy example involving combining two networks in a cyclic fashion.
+Finally, we give a formal definition of a \emph{problem} to be solved by an SNN, and give basic results showing how the composition and hiding operators affect the problems that are solved by the networks.
+We illustrate our definitions with three examples: a Boolean circuit constructed from neurons that act as logical gates, an \emph{Attention} network constructed from a \emph{Winner-Take-All} network and a \emph{Filter} network, and a toy example involving combining two networks in a cyclic fashion.

+\paragraph{Related work:} The general approach of this paper---defining formal models and operators and proving that the operators respect network behavior---is based on the paradigms of the research area of \emph{concurrency theory}~\cite{DBLP:conf/concur/2021}.
+Our particular definitions are inspired by prior work on Input/Output Automata models~\cite{LynchT87,LynchT89,LV93I,LV95II-jour,SL95,LSV02,LSVprob,KLSV10}, including timed, hybrid and probabilistic variants.

+Our focus on SNNs was partly inspired by research of Maass, et al.~\cite{maass1997networks,maass1999neural,maass2000computational} on the computational power of SNNs.
+Maass explored how features like randomness~\cite{maass2014noise}, temporal coding~\cite{maass1999complexity}, and dynamic edge weights~\cite{legenstein2005can} affect the computational power and efficiency of neural network models.
+Maass's work differs from ours in that he mostly considers asynchronous models that allow fine-grained control of spike timing---models with significantly different computing power from ours.

+An early synchronous neural network model is the \emph{perceptron model}, based on a neuron model invented by McCulloch and Pitts~\cite{mcculloch43a}.
+The neurons are modeled as deterministic linear threshold elements, without any stochastic behavior as in our neurons.
+These elements are assembled into feedforward, layered networks, whereas our networks are arbitrary directed graphs.
+Another difference with respect to our basic model is that, in perceptron networks, real values can be passed along edges between layers, whereas we use a binary activation function.
+Perceptron networks are generally used to implement supervised algorithms for learning to recognize patterns.

+Work by Valiant, Navlakha, Papadimitriou, and collaborators~\cite{Valiant00,DasguptaSN17,PapadimitriouVempala-itcs19}, is based on a variety of synchronous neural network models.
+These models are not presented as general compositional models in the style of concurrency theory.
+However, they appear to be compatible with (extended versions of) our model.
+Some differences between these models and our basic model are: Valiant~\cite{Valiant00} includes elaborate state changes, rather than just simple binary firing decisions; Papadimitriou\cite{PapadimitriouVempala-itcs19} and Navlakha~\cite{DasguptaSN17} assume built-in Winner-Take-All mechanisms; and Valiant and Papadimitriou focus on learning.